moj-analytical-services/splink/docs/api_docs/column_expression.md

 This is where a `ColumnExpression` may be used.
 It represents some SQL expression, which may be a column, or some more complicated construct, to which you can also apply zero or more transformations.
 These are lazily evaluated, and in particular will not be tied to a specific SQL dialect until they are put (via [settings](./settings_dict_guide.md) into a linker).

+??? warning "Term frequency adjustments"
+    One caveat to using a `ColumnExpression` is that it cannot be combined with term frequency adjustments.
+    Term frequency adjustments can only be computed on the raw values in a column prior to any function transforms.

+    If you wish to use term frequencies with transformations of an input column, you must pre-compute a new column in your input data with the transforms applied, instead of a `ColumnExpression`.

 ```py
 from splink import ColumnExpression